goyalayush57/CheckOutCounter/README.md

  - `localhost:8082/cart/products` - The purpose of this endpoint is to get all the products along with category which the user has added to the cart
  - `localhost:8082/cart/detailedBill` - The purpose of this endpoint is to get the total bill (along with taxes applicable based on category of the product) which is needed to be paid by the consumer.

+**Pre requisite :**

+ - JDK 1.8 or higher version should be installed

 **Running the Project :**

  - If you just want to run the project in your machine then download [com.cart-0.0.1-SNAPSHOT.jar](https://github.com/goyalayush57/CheckOutCounter/blob/master/com.cart/target/com.cart-0.0.1-SNAPSHOT.jar) located at the target folder(click on the link to download)